MominJaved/CoinMixer/README.txt

 COINMIXER BY MOMIN JAVED

 ***** TO RUN EXECUTABLE *****
 java -jar coinmixer.jar

-The jar was compiled with java 10 on linux.
+The jar was compiled with Java 10 on Linux.

+Main Class: CoinMixer.java